MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/mgmt-subscription-readme.md

 ### Authentication

-By default, [Azure Active Directory](https://aka.ms/awps/aad) token authentication depends on correct configure of following environment variables.
+By default, [Azure Active Directory](https://aka.ms/awps/aad) token authentication depends on correct configuration of the following environment variables.

 - `AZURE_CLIENT_ID` for Azure client ID.
 - `AZURE_TENANT_ID` for Azure tenant ID.
-- `AZURE_CLIENT_SECRET` or `AZURE_CLIENT_CERTIFICATE_PATH` for client secret or client certificate.
+- `AZURE_CLIENT_SECRET` for Azure client secret.

 With above configuration, client can be authenticated by following code: